npm/rfcs/accepted/0017-add-funding-support.md

 ## Motivation

-Package maintainers want to clearly indentify how their software is currently, or could be in the future, supported monetarily.
+Package maintainers want to clearly identify how their software is currently, or could be in the future, supported monetarily.

 ## Detailed Explanation